CHANDRASEKAR8610/phone-directory2/README.md

 ### 1.4.3 Add a product
 ` Note: you must be registered & authenticated to add a product. ` To add a product to this appplication for sale, do like the following one.

 ```
 Enter the Product name = Raspberry PI 3 Model B+
-Enter the Product Description = A low cost pocket sized microcomputer
+Enter the Product Description = A low cost pocket sized microcomputer for Mini projects
 Enter the Cost of the product = 3200      //in ruppes
 Enter the Discount of the product = 30    // in percentage
 Enter the year when product added = 2020
 Is the product available?
 Reply True or False..
 True
 Enter Number of Stocks Left = 10
-Do you want to add tags to the product?
+Do you want to add tag the product?
 Enter 1 for yes & 0 for No..
 1
 Add a Tag below !!
 Raspberry